 Explore resources below on 100% clean energy and Senate Bill 100, the California Clean Energy Act, which set a goal for California to achieve 100% clean electricity by 2045.

 Are you ready to take action for 100%?
 Tell your Assemblymember to pass SB 100 now and accelerate the transition to the use of clean energy in California.

 California—the world’s sixth largest economy—has firmly established itself as a global clean energy leader by setting, achieving, and surpassing clean energy goals that at first seemed unattainable.
-The next step to maintaining our state’s clean energy momentum and showing the world a pathway to a healthy and sustainable future is to commit to a future powered by 100 percent zero-carbon electricity.
-Senate Bill 100, the California Clean Energy Act, would set a goal of 100% zero-carbon, clean electricity by 2045.
+As a next step to maintaining our state’s clean energy momentum and showing the world a pathway to a healthy and sustainable future, California has committed to a future powered by 100 percent zero-carbon electricity.
+Senate Bill 100, the California Clean Energy Act, sets a goal of 100% zero-carbon, clean electricity by 2045.
 Learn more about SB 100.

 Is 100 percent clean electricity by 2045 feasible?

 Powering the most populous and prosperous state in the country on 100% carbon-free electricity is both bold and achievable.
 California is on track to exceed its current 50 percent Renewables Portfolio Standard (RPS) requirement ahead of the 2030 deadline, technology is already available to help the grid run on very large quantities of renewables, and the cost of renewables, storage, and other clean energy investments continue to decline.